 Note(s): For students taking Chemical Engineering or Honours Chemistry, or a Major in Chemistry.
 An elective course for students taking other Science programmes.
+Offered in French or English in alternating years.
+Also offered through Distance Education .

-Prerequisite(s): CCE240, CCE241
+Prerequisite(s): CCE240, CCE247 and CCE248